Codereverse12/Teledown/README.md

 # Teledown

-`rgb(9, 105, 218)`Teledown is a `python` script that automate downloading pictures from multiple telegram channels at once.
+Teledown is a `python` script that automate downloading pictures from multiple telegram channels at once.

 ## Installing
 ***Type this in the terminal window:***